brubru6707/HairStep-Upgrade/README.md

   ```
 Results will be saved in ./results/real_imgs/.

-## TODO
+## Note
-- [x] Share the HiSa & HiDa datasets
-- [x] Release the code for converting images to HairStep
-- [x] Release the code for reconstructing 3D strands from HairStep
-- [ ] Release the code for computing metrics HairSale & HairRida
-- [ ] Release the code for training and data pre-processing

-(within a few days before the end of Feb., sorry for the delay)

-**Note**: A more compact and efficient sub-module for 3D hair reconstruction has been released, which has comparable performance to NeuralHDHair* reported in the paper.
+A more compact and efficient sub-module for 3D hair reconstruction has been released, which has comparable performance to NeuralHDHair* reported in the paper.

 The original hair matting approach is provided by Kuaishou Technology, which cannot be released.
 The substitute method based on SAM fails sometimes.

+We release a differentiable 3D strands renderer at https://github.com/PAULYZHENG/DiffHairStrandsRender.
+It supports rendering orientation and depth maps from your 3D hair outputs, which can be further used to compute HairSale and HairRida.

 ## Citation
 Please cite our paper as below if you find this repository is helpful: